Combined Operations (Rhodesia): Operations

 While Walls was meant to be able to lead the efforts of the Joint Operations Centres that had been established over previous years in each theatre of the war and the security forces, he was never granted the authority to do so.
 As he was not promoted to full general, he also held the same rank as the heads of the Army, Rhodesian Air Force, police service and Central Intelligence Organisation.
 As a result, Walls could only issue directives in the name of the NATJOC, which was a coordination body and lacked authority over the Ministry of Internal Affairs and Ministry of Law and Order.
 NATJOC was also hindered by rivalries between its members.
 Taken together, this meant that COMOPS and the NATJOC had less ability to direct the war than the Operations Coordination Committee.
 Walls repeatedly asked Smith to clarify what his authority was, without success.
-Smith preferred to personally direct the war effort, formally and informally, until it ended in defeat and a transition to a black majority government during early 1980.
+Smith preferred to personally direct the war effort, formally and informally, until it ended and a transition to a black majority government occurred during June 1979.

 COMOPS Headquarters included a secretariat and planning staff and an operations staff.
 The operations staff developed plans for operations that fell under COMOPS' authority, such as those involving the special forces.
 The planning staff was intended to develop long-term plans, but never did so.
 As the services' planning staffs remained separate from COMOPS, the headquarters lacked the ability to develop high quality plans.
 COMOPS headquarters also did not include logistics staff, though it collaborated well with the services' logisticians.
 More seriously, it also lacked a central body for coordinating intelligence which meant that its plans were often not well informed.
 A Headquarters, Special Forces was established on 1 July 1978 to oversee special operations conducted by forces assigned to COMOPS.

 In his role as commander of the special forces, Walls often personally led attacks made by Rhodesian forces against guerrilla bases in neighbouring countries, including from his command aircraft.
 He also often sought to direct minor details of operations led by the Joint Operations Centres, to the frustration of their commanders.
 COMOPS did not develop a national strategy for the war until it was nearing its conclusion.

 Bishop Abel Muzorewa assumed the positions of Minister for Defence and Minister for Combined Operations following his election as prime minister in May 1979.
 In practice, the security forces remained loyal to Smith and the white minority, and COMOPS increasingly ran the war independently of political control.